pascomnet/documentation/mobydick/content_en/04devices/01snom.md

 ### AutoProvisioning Snom IP Telephones

 {{% notice tip%}}
-By new installations, you should first test the provisionings process with a telephone.
+By new installations, you should first test the provisioning process with a telephone.
 Should this be successful then you will be able to deploy further telephones.
 {{% /notice %}}

 [Our VoIP Software] (https://www.pascom.net/en/mobydick-voip/ "pascom VoIP phone systems") currently supports Snom, Yealink, Auerswald, Aastra and OpenStage telephones enabling you to automatically configure these devices centrally.
 This process is know as `Provisioning`.
 For each supported endpoint vendor, the mobydick phone system includes a Default Configuration (`Devices > Basic Configuration`).
 For most deployment scenarios, these standard settings are sufficiently pre parametered.
 However, in some cases, the settings may need to be modified.

 {{% notice tip%}}
-When modifiying Default Settings, ensure you make a copy of the original and edit only the copy.
+When modifying Default Settings, ensure you make a copy of the original and edit only the copy.
 {{% /notice %}}

 Connect the IP phone the your network and, should you not be using Power over Ethernet (PoE), connect the power supply to the phone.
 The phone will now boot and acquires an IP address and the corresponding Basic Configurations via **DHCP**.
 After this process is completed, mobydick will **automatically** add the device to the device list as well as adding the appropriate SIP peer: